-Credits: 4 (4 Class) This course examines clinical prevention and population-focused interventions.
+Credits: 4 (2 Class, 2 Lab/Clinical) This course examines clinical prevention and population-focused interventions.
 The focus is on health promotion in vulnerable populations, conducting health histories to include environmental exposures and genetics, and identification of protective and predictive factors in individuals, families, groups, communities, and populations.
 Core concepts include community health assessment, epidemiology, health promotion models, and simulated strategies with a clinical component.
 Students will consider teaching and other strategies that reflect the physical, cultural, ethical, legal and economic issues for aggregates and populations.
-The course explores career options as a public health, home health, occupational health, forensics, case management and school nursing.
+The course explores career options such as public health, home health, occupational health, forensics, case management and school nursing.